caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 As in Java and C++, C# supports both `/* ... */` block comments and `//` single-line comments.
 The latter are more commonly used.

-There is also a `///` comment which is similar in concept to `/** ... */` doc-comments in Java.  `///` comments appear before definitions and contain XML in a particular schema.
+There are also `///` and `/** ... */` comments which are similar in concept to `/** ... */` doc-comments in Java.
+These comments appear before definitions and contain XML in a particular schema.
 The compiler can extract the content of these comments at compile-time and write them out to an XML file, which then can be processed by other tools to generate documentation files.
 Even if you do not do this, Visual Studio will read the comments and display the documentation in tooltips when you mouse over calling code.
 Here's an example of what it looks like:

 ```
 /// <summary>